 Where Can We Find Browns?

 Plan to gather up your brown materials and have them on site before you add your food scraps.
 Pinellas County has free mulch pick up sites located throughout the county.
 They are self-service so bring a shovel or pitchfork and a container.
 I have a car, so I usually bring a rubbermaid tote or two.
 Works great!
 If you’re filling a truck bed, cover it with a tarp so it doesn’t blow out.
 St Pete also offers low cost deliveries of mulch.
 Tree services will deliver mulch if you have space for a lot of mulch.
 Just ask them what kind of trees they have – you don’t want any invasive species.
-They have to pay to dispose of it, so they are usually happy to give it to you when they are near your neighborhood.
+They pay to dispose of it, so they are usually happy to give it to you when they are near your neighborhood.
 Be prepared to wait awhile though.
 There is a waiting line!

 Another option is to rake your leaves and ask your neighbors to do the same, then save them in bags or a pile.
 I have a corner of my yard behind a tree where I’ve lined bags of leaves against the fence.
 I pull one out every week or two for my compost, or to use as mulch around plants.